DD2480-group4-22/assignment3/README.md

 23: true
 24: true
 ```
+With my tests, the test class now covers 24/25 branches.

 ### Nelly
 My own manually implemented coverage tool is not as detailed as using clover.
 This is since in clover you can see what specific testing-methods reach each branch and how many times.
 This can not be seen with mine but only if the branches have been reached, since it is a boolean array.
 The @AfterClass also only checks after all the tests in that file, but there are other tests in other files that could be executed after printCoveragePeek().
 I still get the same results as with clover with what branches have been reached.